tgkim-kr/MRSi-AI/README.md

 - The original cohort data are not distributed with this repository.
 - Synthetic files in `input_data/` are provided only for pipeline testing and do not reproduce the study results.
-- Full end-to-end reproduction of the study results requires authorized access to the original data and data specification.
+- Full reproduction of the study results requires access to the original data and the corresponding data specifications.
+Access to the original ASAS cohort data may be obtained from the Korea Disease Control and Prevention Agency (KDCA)
 - The default preprocessing behavior reproduces the original notebook-style missing-value handling.
 For leakage-free imputation workflows, use `--no-impute` and perform imputation after participant-level splitting.
 - The model-learning pipeline removes columns containing `ins`, `glu`, or `hba1c` by default.
 - XGBoost tree visualization can be slow and is disabled by default.
 Use `--save-xgb-trees` only when tree images are required.
-- SHAP analysis can increase runtime.
-Use `--no-shap` to disable it.